 Who Are Novak Djokovic’s Sponsors?
 Who Are The Brands Sticking With Him Despite The Controversies

 Novak Djokovic, who has won 24 grand slam titles, is considered one of the greatest tennis players.
 During 2015-2016, Djokovic won all four grand slams back to back (though not in the same calendar year).
 He was the first player since Rod Laver in 1969 to achieve that feat.
 Along with Roger Federer, Rafael Nadal, and Andy Murray, Djokovic is considered one of the “Big 4”.
 He has been ranked world number one for over 400 weeks – a record that will stand for a long time.
+At the 2024 Paris Olympics, he won the gold medal in singles.

 In 2021, he came close to winning the grand slam – all four grand slam titles in a calendar year.
 But he lost in the finals at the US Open, the last grand slam of the year, to Daniil Medvedev.
 In 2023, he won three grand slam titles and lost in the finals at Wimbledon to Carlos Alcaraz.